Machine learning strategies for path-planning microswimmers in turbulent flows: Flowchart

 \section{Flowchart}

 Figure~\ref{fig:Flowchart} shows the sequence of processes involved in our adversarial-$\mathcal{Q}$-learning scheme.
 Here $it$ stands for the iteration number and $s$ is the number of sessions.
-We use a greedy action in which the action corresponding to the maximum value in the $\mathcal{Q}$ matrix, for the state of the microswimmer, is performed; $\epsilon$-noise ensures, with probability $\epsilon_{noise}$, that the actions are scrambled.
+We use a greedy action in which the action corresponding to the maximum value in the $\mathcal{Q}$ matrix, for the state of the microswimmer, is performed; $\epsilon$-greedy step ensures with probability $\epsilon_g$ that the non-optimal action is chosen.
 Furthermore, we find that episodic updating of the values on the $\mathcal{Q}$ matrix lead to a deterioration of performance; therefore, we use continuous updating of $\mathcal{Q}$.